Guns and wills in Oregon: Estate planning for legal firearms transfers

 Make sure your estate plan handles your firearms right

 The right to bear arms is an essential part of Oregon law, federal law, and the US Constitution.
-However, following the steps that Oregon and federal law specifies is crucial for ensuring that those after you are not inadvertently breaking the law.
+However, how to legally transfer firearms in Oregon is an important part of responsible gun ownership.
+Following the steps that Oregon and federal law specifies is crucial for ensuring that those after you are not inadvertently breaking the law.

-By setting up a valid gun trust as part of your Oregon estate plan, you can ensure that your firearms are passed down to the people you want to have them, and those transfers of ownership are within the bounds of state and federal gun laws.
+Establishing a gun trust as part of your Oregon estate plan gives more than peace of mind.
+People can receive firearms ownership according to your wishes.
+And, those transfers of ownership are within the bounds of state and federal gun laws.